 On a daily basis, they take orders, recommend menu items, and explain dishes, including ingredients and potential allergens.

-Then they serve food and beverages promptly and should coordinate with assistant waiters to maintain service efficiency.
+Once orders are placed, they serve food and beverages promptly and should coordinate with assistant waiters to maintain service efficiency.

 Waiters are also responsible for the safety of the guests and must be careful not to serve drinks to people who have already had too much to drink; we already saw why in the article on the reasons you can be banned from a cruise ship.